kwdunaway/cnv-crispr/README.md

 ```

 ## Pipeline
-In order to make a full CNV table from the provided CRISPR 'crispr_guide_data_mac.tsv' file, use the following pipeline:
+In order to make a full CNV table from the provided CRISPR `crispr_guide_data_mac.tsv` file, use the following pipeline:

 1. Create a FASTA file from the guide sequences using TSV_to_FASTA.py.
 For this example, use: